 - The opportunity to discuss, read, sign and add your own comments to the formal assessments and progress reviews at end of term/end of assessment period meetings.

 In terms of protected release time, how a reduced timetable is facilitated will vary between schools/colleges.
-In some cases it will take the form of a regular weekly slot, in other schools/colleges the time may be aggregated into blocks each half term.
+In some cases it will take the form of a regular weekly slot, in other schools/ colleges the time may be aggregated into blocks each half term.
 This should be discussed and agreed with you by your induction tutor.
 We have provided some Suggested uses for ECT time

 For formal observations and review meetings, ideally they will be timetabled well in advance and this is something that should be discussed with you in your first meeting with your induction tutor.
 Formal observations should focus on particular aspects of your practice, which are agreed in advance with the person carrying out the observation.
-These observations should be supportive and developmental, relate directly to the teaching standards and be accompanied by prompt and constructive feedback.
-The Early Career Framework (ECF) is not and should not be used as an assessment framework or as a basis for formal lesson observations, progress reviews or assessments.
+These observations should be supportive and developmental, relate directly to the teacher standards and be accompanied by prompt and constructive feedback.
+The Early Career Framework (ECF) is not and must not be used as an assessment framework or as a basis for formal lesson observations, progress reviews or assessments.

 What to expect…

 The following is a brief overview of key steps to be taken in laying the foundation for induction.
 These steps are covered in further detail in the following sections and in the supporting document links on each page.
-Details regarding the Early Career Framework and completion of ECF modules and sequencing should be provided and discussed with you by your tutor/lead, mentor and as per the ECF route/provider/delivery partner your school/college have chosen to work with.
+Details regarding professional development of the Early Career Framework and completion of ECF modules and sequencing should be provided and discussed with you by your tutor/lead, mentor and as per the ECF route/provider/delivery partner your school/college have chosen to work with.